Dynamic Cheap Talk without Feedback: Introduction

 This carrot-and-stick argument, however, relies on the expert observing the decision-maker's actions.
 Yet, in many situations, the expert receives little or no feedback.
 For instance, a financial advisor may recommend portfolio allocations to an investor without observing whether they are followed, and a doctor may prescribe a treatment to a patient without observing compliance.
 Can credible communication arise without such feedback?
 If so, what are its limits?

-We consider an infinite-horizon dynamic sender-receiver model in which the state evolves according to a Markov chain.
+We consider a dynamic sender-receiver model in which the state evolves according to a Markov chain.
 In each period, the sender privately observes the state and sends a message to the receiver, who then chooses an action.
 The sender gets no feedback: she observes neither the receiver’s action nor her realized payoff.
-The players' payoffs depend only on the current state and the receiver's action.
+The players' stage payoffs depend only on the current state and the receiver's action.

 Despite the absence of feedback, dynamic interaction improves communication.
 Although the sender does not observe the receiver’s actions, the receiver observes the history of messages and can monitor their empirical frequencies.
-This allows him to perform statistical tests on the distribution over messages and detect deviations, thereby disciplining the sender's behavior.
-As a result, the sender faces endogenous restrictions on her deviations, expanding the set of achievable outcomes beyond those in the one-shot game.
+This allows him to perform statistical tests on the distribution over messages and detect deviations, thereby disciplining the sender’s behavior.
+As a result, the sender faces endogenous restrictions on her deviations in the dynamic game, expanding the set of achievable outcomes beyond those in the one-shot game.

-Because players do not observe their stage payoffs, equilibrium behavior is sensitive to small perturbations.
-To obtain robust predictions, we focus on uniform equilibrium payoffs, which are limits of approximate equilibria sustained by a single strategy profile for all sufficiently patient players.
+We focus on uniform equilibrium as the solution concept.
+A payoff vector is a uniform equilibrium payoff if, for every $\epsilon>0$, there is a strategy profile such that, for all sufficiently patient players, it is an $\epsilon$-equilibrium and induces a payoff vector within $\epsilon$ of the target.
+The key requirement is that, once $\epsilon$ is fixed, the same strategy profile works for all sufficiently high discount factors.
+This notion is well suited to our environment because players do not observe realized payoffs, which therefore cannot be used to discipline future play.
+It captures long-run incentives while allowing for arbitrarily small departures from exact optimality.

 Our main result (\Cref{th:main}) shows that any equilibrium payoff of a persuasion model with partial commitment can be attained as a uniform equilibrium payoff in the dynamic game.
 In the static model, the receiver best responds to his posterior beliefs, while the sender can deviate only to signaling policies that preserve the marginal distribution over messages.
-Moreover, any convex combination of such payoffs across message distributions can be sustained.
-This persuasion model is closely related to \cite{lin2024credible}, where the same restriction on deviations is imposed exogenously.
+Moreover, any convex combination of such payoffs across message distributions can also be attained.
+This static persuasion model is closely related to \citet{lin2024credible}, where the restriction on the sender’s deviations is imposed exogenously.
+Our result shows how this restriction emerges endogenously through dynamic interaction.